Net-Advantage/DeveloperFundamentals/src/DependencyInversionFundamentals/README.md

 TheTransientService called on: 22/04/2023 9:37:53 pm
 ```

-> the date and time will be different for you.
+> The date and time will be different for you.

 Add the following code to the `Program.cs` file: